My Stereo System

 ![]() |

 Alison Moyet, Alf (CBS, UK).
 What an absolutely outstanding album this is.
 I remember Alison Moyet from her days with Yazoo.
 Her first solo effort is just on another level.
 The first song, Love Resurrection, sets the tone.
 Hard-hitting and dynamic, Moyet's voice is powerful yet passionate.
 There are many outstanding singles – Love Resurrection, All Cried Out, and Invisible are my three favourites.
 Many years later, she would have this to say about her first solo effort: "I have, in the past, distanced myself from Alf.
-Because there were things about me at 21 that I could no longer relate to and it's slightly odd singing the lyrics of a 21-year-old as you age.
+Because there were things about me at 21 that I could no longer relate to and it's slightly odd to sing the lyrics of a 21-year-old as you age.
 But distance creates a love.
 I fell out with Alf because I felt like that, after making subsequent records, it was like walking down the street and being told, 'I liked you better when you were going out with him.'
 When you're older you can see that your first love was actually a really nice soul."
 It may be true for her.
 For me, I never grow tired of it.
-Mine is a UK CBS pressing, a really standard affair but elevated by the great dynamics of the music. |
+Mine is a UK CBS pressing, a really standard affair but elevated by the great dynamics of the music.
+What's next for this album?
+Looking for a new reissue or a pre-owned title in VG+ and better condition. |

 ![]() |

 Al Stewart, Year of the Cat (MFSL, Janus Records, Japan).
 I used to own many MFSL, later MoFi, titles.
 Back in the eighties your go-to for better sound was MFSL, Nautilus, Nimbus, CBS Mastersound, and some others.
 My first ever MFSL title was Dark Side of the Moon.
-Years later, I got Al Stewart's Year of the Cat.
+Years later, I got my first copy of Year of the Cat.
 To this day it stands out as one of the definitive releases by Mobile Fidelity Sound Lab.
-Alas, it was sold along with the rest of my vinyl some 14 years ago.
+Alas, it was sold along with the rest of my vinyl some 15 years ago.
 I recently found a copy again, the first release with the non-italic text at the top of the sleeve.
 This is the one to have, or so I have read.
-These records are never going to be available again and that most have survived so long testifies to the high quality releases they were.
+It sounds great, with verry little surface noise or damage given its age.
+These MFSL pressings are never going to be available again and that most have survived so long testifies to the high quality releases they were.
 What stands out for me on this album?
 Well, Stewart is a very underrated artist and maybe some will not like his lean voice.
 Then again, this is what makes the artist unique.
 I can single out some tracks – Lord Grenville, Sand in Your Shoes, and Year of the Cat, but this is a cohesive album and everything fits nicely together.
-Given what I paid for it, I have a bargain.
+I love the saxophone work on the title track.
+Have you noticed how many bands used saxophones?
+Think of Supertramp, Gerry Rafferty, Pink Floyd, and others.
 Some are starting to realise the value of these older MFSL titles and prices are sometimes high.
-What is a specific title worth to you?
+What is a specific pre-owned title worth to you?
 All in all a great addition to my growing collection. |

 ![]() |